exAspArk/batch-loader/README.md

 * Generic utility to avoid N+1 DB queries, HTTP requests, etc.
 * Adapted Ruby implementation of battle-tested tools like [Haskell Haxl](https://github.com/facebook/Haxl), [JS DataLoader](https://github.com/facebook/dataloader), etc.
-* Parent objects don't have to know about children's requirements, batching is isolated.
+* Batching is isolated, load data in batch where and when it's needed.
 * Automatically caches previous queries.
-* Doesn't require to create new abstractions and custom classes.
 * Thread-safe (`BatchLoader#load`).
+* No need to share data through instance variables or custom defined classes.
-* Has no dependencies, no monkey-patches.
+* No dependencies, no monkey-patches, no extra primitives such as Promise, about 150 LOC.
-* Works with any Ruby code, including REST APIs and GraphQL.

 ## Usage